ChelabsWeb/ProyectoWeb-somosNMD-v-Final/docs/prd.md

 2: Visual regression snapshots (Percy, Chromatic, or Playwright) capture loader, hero, gallery, music, and teaser scenes after animations settle.
 3: Performance budgets for CPU/GPU/memory are defined and monitored via Lighthouse CI or WebPageTest; alerts trigger when thresholds exceed.
 4: Launch checklist verifies reduced-motion, accessibility, and telemetry behavior post-deploy.
+## Epic 4 Merch Commerce Experience

+Goal: Integrate a headless commerce flow so merch can be featured, browsed, and purchased without breaking the cinematic narrative or performance budgets.

+### Story 4.1 Merch Showcase & Catalog Integration
+As a merch lead,
+I want a storefront section that highlights featured drops within the cinematic flow and lists the full catalog, so that fans can browse and add products to their cart without leaving the experience.
+#### Acceptance Criteria
+1: Commerce or CMS backend exposes product data (name, price, variants, media) and hydrates Next.js RSCs with ISR caching.
+2: Featured merch tiles can be embedded in hero/teaser scenes while the full catalog lives in a dedicated section or modal.
+3: Product detail overlays display sizing guides, availability, and related items with motion that respects accessibility.
+4: Analytics events capture product views and add-to-cart actions with SKU metadata.

+### Story 4.2 Cart State & Checkout Handoff
+As a shopper,
+I want to manage my cart and complete checkout confidently, so that I can purchase merch through the headless provider using familiar payment methods.
+#### Acceptance Criteria
+1: Client-side cart store supports add/remove/update quantity with persistence across navigation.
+2: Checkout button triggers provider-hosted checkout or secure API flow that meets PCI requirements.
+3: Error states (inventory mismatch, payment failure) surface clear feedback and recovery actions.
+4: Post-checkout confirmation routes users back with order summary and tracking guidance.

+### Story 4.3 Merch Operations & Telemetry
+As an operations analyst,
+I want inventory sync, order webhooks, and conversion dashboards, so that the collective can understand demand and support customers.
+#### Acceptance Criteria
+1: Webhooks or scheduled jobs refresh inventory/pricing in cache without full redeploys.
+2: Product analytics records cart -> checkout -> purchase funnel with revenue metrics in PostHog (or equivalent).
+3: Admin alerts notify the team when inventory is low or webhook processing fails.
+4: Documentation outlines support process for refunds/exchanges and links to commerce admin tooling.

 ## Checklist Results Report
 - **Execution:** Comprehensive PM checklist review completed 2024-06-03.